FMMT666/lsd.lua/README.md

 ---
 ## Usage

   Copy lsd.py in an empty folder and create a subdirectory named 'results'.
+  If you just "cloned" from Git, it's already there...

   Create a text file containing all your email addresses or user names, one per line, let's assume 'mydata.txt':